Avoid Bringing bird flu into Denmark

 Avoid bringing the infection to Denmark

-To prevent the spread of infection to Danish birds and poultry, the Danish Veterinary and Food Administration urges travelers to observe these guidelines:
+To prevent the spread of infection to Danish birds and poultry, the Danish Veterinary and Food Administration urges travellers to observe these guidelines:

 • Anyone who has been in contact with live birds or poultry abroad should avoid coming into direct or indirect contact with birds and poultry within the first 48 hours of their return to Denmark.